Net-Mist/tell-me-the-odds/Readme.md

 Solution of the [developer-test](https://github.com/lioncowlionant/developer-test).

 With a recent version of rust (tested with 1.75.0), you can build the project with `cargo build --release`.
-Then you can run the cli with `./target/release/give-me-the-odds examples/millennium-falcon.json examples/example2/empire.json` and the webserver with `./target/release/millennium_falcon examples/millennium-falcon.json`
+Then you can run the cli with `./target/release/give-me-the-odds examples/millennium-falcon.json examples/example2/empire.json` and the webserver with `./target/release/millennium_falcon examples/millennium-falcon.json`.

+Note that when starting, the webserver will create a file `millennium.log.{date}` containing the log of the server. stdio will be pretty silent if everything goes well.
+The server will be listening on `127.0.0.1:8000`.

 ## Architecture